ApostolisC/Airline-Company/README.md

 # Introduction
 The purpose of the specific project is the creation of an information system for the provision of services similar to an airline company.
 Mongodb is used to maintain the necessary data and flask service for the interface between a client and the database, while these 2 services then run in a common container.

+# Terminology
+<h4>Client</h4>
+The system responsible for the communication between the flask server and the end user.

+<h4>Endpoint</h4>
+The path provided after the original (main) url.
+The purpose of the endpoint is to map different paths to different actions.

+<h4>Collection</h4>
+This project uses Mongodb.
+Mongodb does not have tables as sql. but have instead collections that are just json formatted data.

+<h4>Admin</h4>
+Admin or administrator is a role that can have access to the inside functions of the system.
+In our case the administrator is able to alter collections to create or delete data.

+<h4>Regular user - Simple user</h4>
+The person (or end user) that uses the services provided by the client and the flask server.

 # Database and Collections
 There are 7 collections inside the DigitalAirlines database.
 * admins